 Commercial Licensing Terms

 CrossWorks Commercial Licenses are licensed per developer not per computer.
-As such, a single developer that has purchased a single CrossWorks license, can activate his software on as many machines as he needs to develop and support his applications.
+As such, a single developer that has purchased a single CrossWorks license, can activate software on as many machines as they need to develop and support their applications.
 Typically, a developer will activate CrossWorks on a number of machines such as: